-We welcome the involvement and views of parents and so we invite all nursery parents to join us for Fabulous Friday, our weekly visits to the Learning Resource Centre (school library) and our termly craft sessions.
-To promote and encourage a strong and lasting relationship between parents and the school we also hold parents evenings, provide a school report once a term and hold curriculum workshops to ensure parents feel more involved and understand how they can support their child's learning.
-Every child also receives a Purley Oaks school planner and is assigned a key worker from the nursery team who provides them with ongoing one to one support, sets realistic and fair targets for them and listens to them read each week.
+We welcome the involvement of parents and carers by inviting you to join us for our weekly open teaching sessions, our weekly visits to the Learning Resource Centre (school library) and our termly craft sessions.
+We also hold parents evenings, provide a school report once a term and hold curriculum workshops to ensure you understand how you can support your child's learning.
+Every child also receives a Purley Oaks school planner and is assigned a key worker from the nursery team who provides them with ongoing one to one support, sets realistic targets and listens to them read each week.

-To view our nursery or to find out more information please contact the school office , or complete the nursery registration form at the bottom of this page.
+To view our nursery or to find out more information, please contact the school office: firstname.lastname@example.org.

 Breakfast Club: 7.30am until school starts (£5 per child per day)

 Fulltime children may bring either a packed lunch, or request a school dinner at an additional cost of £2.40 per day.